jvillari/jvillari.github.io/_posts/2018-12-26-WaterfallVsAgile.md

 ---
 layout: post
 title: Waterfall Vs Agile
-subtitle: My personal experience with both SDLCs
+subtitle: My Personal Experience With Both SDLCs
-tags: [books]
+tags: [Waterfall, Agile, SDLC]
 ---

 Everyone in the Software industry knows Waterfall is outdated and many despise it for it’s rigidity and long feedback loops.
 How do software teams get rid of these problems?